-Each social platform wants to prove they are the best.
-They provide their audience with reasons as to why they are the best fit to market their brand.
+Each social platform wants to prove they are the best and to do this they provide their audience with reasons as to why they are the best fit to market their brand.
 These statements may involve true facts or they may be overly eager statements as to why they are better than their competitors.
 Are these statements reliable or is their sole purpose to gain attention for their platform?

 Twitter has created the ‘Agency Playbook’ in hopes of helping marketers best utilize the platform.
 This playbook includes claims such as: